-Resources to promote psychiatry to schoolchildren and sixth formers
+Resources to promote psychiatry to school students and sixth-formers

-Please use the resources and advice below to help schoolchildren and sixth formers understand more about career in psychiatry.
+Please use the resources and advice below to help school students and sixth formers understand more about career in psychiatry.

 Hold a school talk or workshop

 You can use the following resources to aid a discussion or workshop with students.